 Johnson's dictionary was the inspiration, a century later, for the Oxford English Dictionary.
 In addition to the millions of entries the OED contains, it adds some 8,000 new words a year to its online edition.
 English is hardly a dying language.
 'Exploding' would be more appropriate.

 The OED – like Johnson's Dictionary – is quintessentially 'English' in character.
 It is 'descriptive' and respects 'usage'.
 The French do things differently.
-Their attitude is prescriptive, something formalized by the establishment of the Académie française in 1635.
+Their attitude is prescriptive, something formalised by the establishment of the Académie française in 1635.

-Making 'authorized' dictionaries of the French language became one of the academy's principal activities.
+Making 'authorised' dictionaries of the French language became one of the academy's principal activities.
 Should a dictionary describe how we use words, or instruct us how to use them?
 It depends which side of the channel you're on.

 A language has been called a dialect with an army behind it.
 And, one might add, a dictionary in its hand.
 When countries become world powers, dictionaries tend to take on a chauvinist character.

 America even has a Dictionary Day, in commemoration of that country's great lexicographer, Noah Webster, born on 16 October 1758.
 Webster's proudly titled An American Dictionary of the English Language was published in 1828 – 50 years after the liberating Revolution.
 In a spirit of fiery independence Webster aimed to sweep away all Johnson's antique 'rubbish' and create a dynamic 'American' tongue.
-He simplified spellings ('color' not 'color', 'music' not 'musick') and reduced coverage to the 70,000 words which were judged truly useful to an emergent world power.
+He simplified spellings ('colour' not 'colour', 'music' not 'musick') and reduced coverage to the 70,000 words which were judged truly useful to an emergent world power.
 Nonetheless, Webster retained some old-fangled prejudices, as, for example: "Preposterous: perverted; wrong; absurd; contrary to nature or reason; not adapted to the end".

 He then goes on to offer, by way of example "as, a republican government in the hands of females, is preposterous".
 Take that, Hillary.